Syrian opposition says peace talks must mean Assad exit

 In its first official reaction to the Geneva conference being prepared by the United States and Russia, the opposition coalition adopted a declaration calling for "binding international guarantees" for any resolution of Syria's two-year-old conflict.

-The statement, issued after seven days of meetings riven by internal dispute, demanded "the removal of the head of the regime and the security and military command".
+The statement, issued after seven days of meetings driven by internal dispute, demanded "the removal of the head of the regime and the security and military command".

 The talks have been marred by disagreement within the coalition over expanding its membership and appointing a new leadership.
 Lack of unity has threatened to rob the Islamist-dominated alliance of international support.